Last Updated on August 15, 2022

 DUBAI, UNITED ARAB EMIRATES

 The megalopolis of the desert par excellence, Dubai is a massive city that is divided into several districts, with architectural wonders and very advanced infrastructure, rich in tourist attractions, restaurants and nightlife.
-Dubai offers many opportunities for entertainment and tours for those who love to go around discovering curiosities and beauties.
+Dubai offers many opportunities for entertainment and tours for those who love to go around discovering curiosities and beauties, and the Dubai desert is a hotspot for activities such as sandboarding and dune bashing.

 LAS VEGAS, UNITED STATES